trustbit-rus/trustbit-rus/README.md

 - 👋 Hi, I’m @trustbit-rus
 - 👀 I’m a web-developer.
-- 📫 You may reach me on through my site https://trust-bit.ru
+- 📫 You may reach me on https://vk.com/egor_tyulenev

 <!---
 trustbit-rus/trustbit-rus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.